How to speed up the Opera web browser

 Speed up the Opera web browser

 First thing I suggest you do is go through the preferences of the web browser.
 This approach is the same that I used for the guide on improving the Vivaldi browser's performance.
+The preferences are set for maximum compatibility usually and not necessarily best performance.

 - Battery Saver -- Battery Saver preserves battery when you are using Opera on a device on battery.
 It will reduce performance however to achieve that.
 If performance is more important to you, disable battery saver.

+Load opera://settings/content to open the Site Settings.
 The tweaks under websites depend largely on how you use the browser.

 - Images -- If you can live without images for the most part, consider switching the setting to "do not show any images".
-This is not recommended for most users, but will improve page load time.
+This is not recommended for most users but will improve page load time.

 Other Tweaks and options